Closing costs are designed to confuse. We'll clear up the mystery — and tell you how to protect against bogus charges.

 When it comes to closing costs, that may very well be the case.

 Like car leases, closing costs seem to be designed to confuse the buyer.
-Most folks don't understand all the mysterious fees they're paying their lender when they close on their home -- and sometimes end up overpaying, says Keith Gumbinger, vice president of HSH Associates, a mortgage information provider.
+Most folks don't understand all the mysterious fees they're paying their lender when they close on their home — and sometimes end up overpaying, says Keith Gumbinger, vice president of HSH Associates, a mortgage information provider.
+(For a list of the average amounts paid for various closing costs, click here.)

 The government has tried to level the playing field for weary home buyers.
 Federal law requires lenders to provide borrowers with a good faith estimate (GFE) of settlement charges three days after they apply for a loan.
 Unfortunately, no law requires lenders to provide estimates of closing costs before a borrower applies.
 This makes it tough to compare fees from one bank with another.
 It's a bit like comparing the relative value of two four-bedroom houses in different parts of the country.
 It can be done, but it's not easy.